gbrookshire/saccades-attention2/analysis/README.md

 ## Identifying artifacts

 Identify artifacts for each subject by running `python artifacts.py` in the terminal, and then entering the subject snumber from `subject_info.csv`.
+Alternatively, you can `import artifacts` in python, and then run `artifacts.identify_artifacts(n)`, where `n` is the subject number.

+Out-of-trial is highlighted in red
+X out of the artifact browser window
+ICA: click on trace to mark as bad